max-mapper/electron-microscope/readme.md

 Emitted the page wants to start navigation.
 It can happen when the window.location object is changed or a link is clicked in the page.

 Calls `cb` with `(url)`, forwarded from [this event](https://github.com/atom/electron/blob/master/docs/api/web-view-tag.md#event-will-navigate).

+### scope.on('did-finish-load', cb)

+This event is like `did-finish-load`, but fired when the load failed or was cancelled.

+Calls `cb` with no arguments, forwarded from [this event](https://github.com/atom/electron/blob/master/docs/api/web-view-tag.md#event-did-finish-load).

+### scope.on('did-fail-load', cb)

+This event is like `did-finish-load`, but fired when the load failed or was cancelled.

+Calls `cb` with `(error)`, forwarded from [this event](https://github.com/atom/electron/blob/master/docs/api/web-view-tag.md#event-did-fail-load).

 ### scope.on('did-start-loading', cb)